Staff Experience Report

 11 Naito-machi, Shinjuku-ku，Tokyo

-NOTE: Facilities information such as price, opening hours, closing time etc or additonal details may be subject to change, so please be sure to check the latest information directly at the official site.
+NOTE: Facilities information such as price, opening hours, closing time etc or additional details may be subject to change, so please be sure to check the latest information directly at the official site.